Estimated reading time: 22 minutes | Target users: Supervisors, Agents

 4. Optimise Your Work With Manual Dialer Mode

-Even though Manual dialer mode is the least efficient dialer mode available, we made sure you have means to maximize your Team’s results with a number of helpful settings.
+Even though Manual dialer mode is the least efficient dialer mode available, we made sure you have the means to maximize your Team’s results with a number of helpful settings.
 Check out the features below in order to make the most of Manual dialer mode.

 Open next callable record automatically: As mentioned before, this function implies a quicker workflow, as it allows next callable record to be opened once the agent finishes their Afterwork status.
 If enabled, the agent who wants to go on Break should make a break selection while being in Prework, Call or Afterwork status.
 The system will then switch the agent’s status to the selected break once Afterwork status is finished.